Olex2/Olex2Manual/Tasks/structure_refinement.md

 ### Maximum Refinement Iterations
 Set the number of refinement cycles.
 ShelXL refines up to the maximum number of cycles, regardless of the refinement has settled or not. olex2.refine will stop earlier if the refinement has converged.
 Early on in the refinement, when you know that your structure is far from correct, a few cycles of refinement is about right.
 If you ask for more cycles, you are not only wasting your time, but you are asking the program to find the minimum of something that you know is wrong!
 This can lead to unwanted and sometimes confusing shifts in your model.
-A larger number can be useful towards the end of a refinement to ensure the Max Shift label   reads 0.000 i.e. the refinement has converged.
+A larger number can be useful towards the end of a refinement to ensure the Max Shift label $$$$ reads 0.000 i.e. the refinement has converged.
 Click on the label to see select the atom where the largest shift occurs.
 For a large structure early on in the refinement this may slow the refinement.
 If the residual shift doesn't approach 0, there's something wrong with the model and you must figure out what that is before you can finalise the structure.

 ### Number of Residual Peaks
-Changes the number of Q-peaks displayed.
+Changing the number of Q-peaks displayed.
 A larger number of residual peaks may be useful earlier on during a refinement when a structure is incomplete in order to see new fragments more easily.
 As the refinement proceeds and most (or all) of the atoms are located you don't need so many Q-Peaks and/or can switch them off.

 ### Weights
 Weights will automatically update once the R-factor for your structure goes below the chosen value.
 Set this to 0 if you don't wish to update weights.
 Weights are normally added towards the end of the refinement.
-Keep re-fining, until the weights are no longer changing and have turned green.
+Keep refining, until the weights are no longer changing and have turned green.

 ### Use extinction correction
 Tick the box to include an extinction correction.
-Extinction affects the intensity of reflections and can result in systemati-cally absent reflections being observed under special conditions.
-This pa-rameter accounts for the intensity changes associated with extinction, the method used is a compromise to cover primary and secondary extinction.
+Extinction affects the intensity of reflections and can result in systematically absent reflections being observed under special conditions.
+This parameter accounts for the intensity changes associated with extinction, the method used is a compromise to cover primary and secondary extinction.
 In general this should not be included until all of the non-hydrogen atoms have been located.

 ### Refinement Settings Extra
 If additional options are available for a refinement program, as in the case of ShelXL, these will be displayed.